Welcome to KIPBS

 The Kansas Institute for Positive Behavior Support (KIPBS) is a training and certification program that teaches human service professionals how to develop and implement Positive Behavior Support (PBS) Plans for individuals with challenging behavior.

 IMPORTANT NOTICE: The PBS Environmental Assessment and PBS Treatment codes have changed.
-The new codes below will bill effective with dates of service on and after January 1, 2013.
-Please begin billing the new codes on July 1, 2013.
-Note that the two new codes bill in 15 minute units and the original PCP code still bills by the hour.
+The codes below are effective with dates of service on and after January 1, 2013.
+Note that two codes bill in 15 minute units and the PCP code bills by the hour.

 “I loved the collaboration that occurred between professionals and colleagues - which helped me to learn more about behavior in other settings.
 KIPBS Instructors and mentors were very hands-on and willing to explain and teach using a varied approach dependent on the learner's style.”

 “I believe that all could benefit from this training - but regarding professionals - it definitely is a MUST for anyone who works with children w/special needs and/or behaviors!!!”